 Since then, I’ve been working on my books and websites, learning all about storyboards, widgets, and ISBN numbers.
 My first children’s book is currently being illustrated and I’m working on #2 of the series.
 Through this process, I also created a publishing company that will sell original books and prints.

 This experience has allowed me to work creatively in a way that I haven’t done for years.
 I get to work with book managers who continually inspire and motivate me.
 I get to wake up with my kids and snuggle them in the morning.
 I get to walk my daughter into preschool every day, and this year, I didn’t miss her Halloween parade.

 I don’t know if this leave is permanent.
 This leave may be temporary to allow me to soak up time with my kids in their all-too-quick younger years while tapping into my creative side.
-It may allow me time to figure out how to combine my passion of teaching and writing while having more flexibility with my family.
+It may allow me time to figure out how to combine my passion for teaching and writing while having more flexibility with my family.
 Or this could be the start of something completely new.
 I have no idea what the future holds, but I know I’m excited about it, and that right now, I’m exactly where I need to be.